Twitterati in splits after Shashi Tharoor says 'schadenfreude' for Chidambaram

 Known for his wordplay, Tharoor tweeted extended his support for the former Union minister saying, "It is a tribute to your strength of character that you are standing up to persecution &character assassination w/ courage & confidence.
 I believe justice will prevail in the end.
 Till then we will have to allow some malicious minds their schadenfreude."

 So what is schadenfreude now?
 Little confused right?
-Just like yes.

 Calcutta HC stays arrest warrant issued against Shashi Tharoor over 'Hindu-Pakistan' comment